orbtl/spaceFighter/README.md

     -npm install -g @angular/cli

-  -Back in the public directory, run:
+  -Back in the public directory, edit the tsconfig.json file so where it says "target": "es2015", it instead says "target": "es5", and then run:

     -ng build